The disk space reclamation feature is for longer-lived instant clones.

 Instant clones can be either short-lived or longer-lived.
 Short-lived instant clones are clones created with floating assignment or dedicated assignment with the Refresh on Logoff set to Always.
 Short-lived instant clones are deleted and then recreated whenever a user logs out.
 Because of the frequent refresh of short-lived instant clones, the clones’ OS disks do not get much chance to grow unlike the OS disks for longer-lived instant clones, so it is beneficial to allow ESXi hosts to reclaim unused disk space, thereby reducing the total storage space required.

-Space reclamation works differently depending on whether you are using vSAN or non-vSAN datastore, and for the specific version of vSphere/vSAN you are running:
+Space reclamation works differently depending on whether you are using a VMware vSAN or non-vSAN datastore, and for the specific version of VMware vSphere and vSAN you are running:

 - On vSAN storage, there is no support for space reclamation prior to vSphere/vSAN 6.7U1.

-- Starting vSphere/vSAN 6.7U1, space reclamation is supported via vCenter TRIM and UNMAP feature on vSAN datastores
+- Starting from vSphere/vSAN 6.7U1, space reclamation is supported via the vCenter Server TRIM and UNMAP feature on vSAN datastores.

-- On non-vSAN storage, from vSphere version 6.7 and later, VMFS-6 supports the Automatic UNMAP feature, which reclaims dead blocks automatically and asynchronously if it is not disabled by the vSphere or vCenter Server administrator.
-Therefore, you no longer need to enable the manual process on Horizon.
+- On non-vSAN storage, from vSphere version 6.7 and later, VMFS-6 supports the Automatic UNMAP feature, which reclaims dead blocks automatically and asynchronously if it is not turned off by the vSphere or vCenter Server administrator.
+Therefore, you no longer need to enable the manual process on Horizon 8.

 Disk space reclamation is not applicable for full clones.
-For more details, see the Horizon Installation document.
+For more details, see the Horizon 8 Installation and Upgrade document.